goethan/Udacity_Projects/tentative/ml.md

 In the case where we have low precision and high recall, it means that we have a lot of persons falsely labelled as criminal.
 This is OK, because further investigation can help us rule out the culpability of those innocent.

 To sum up, I used precision and recal as my evaluation metrics.
 And I choose AdaBoost as my final model (precision 0.40 & recall 0.40).
-Due to the nature of our dataset, accuracy could only give us a loose impression of model fitness, and we need to look further into precision and recall values to determine whether our model can yield reliable predictions.
+Due to the nature of our dataset, accuracy could only give us a loose impression of model fitness, so we need to look further into precision and recall values to determine whether our model can yield reliable predictions.

 References:
 1. why should we shuffle?